 In our case, for Clei, the changing needs of people are very important to be aware of.
 We try to develop things that don’t exist because we’ve seen that there is a specific necessity for them.

 In this time, every room is used by everybody.
 Of course, children cannot go out, so he mainly stays in the living room where he can play more freely.

-But during the rest of the year, when there are no stay-at-home restrictions, there are certain things that our child cannot do in the living room.
+But before the stay-at-home restrictions, there were certain things that our child cannot do in the living room.
 Certain things, he can do only in his bedroom.
 But one thing is for sure — the Kali Board has to be closed every morning.
 He knows that he has the entire floor available, and he has his own desk where he can design and work.

 But this is not the general approach of most designers or of people that have to furnish their own homes.
 This is just a small example of flexibility, but without it, I wouldn’t know how to do it.
 Our quality of life, and especially my son’s quality of life, would be very much compromised with the bed always open, and homework to be done in the kitchen or all over the dining room table.

 The Open House was absolutely the most interesting project; it was not only working with the micro-unit, it was not only working with product design or technical walls, but it was working with the concept of space.
 The goal was to make a space that was flexible, where the function could change as the space was changing.
 It was experiment with the concept of a dynamic space that could transform 360 degrees.